We regularly update our Privacy Notice; it was last updated in May 2018.

 Emails that we send to you or you send to us, may be retained as a record of contact and your email address stored for future use in accordance with our record retention schedules.
 If we need to email sensitive or confidential information to you, we may perform checks to verify the correct email address and may take additional security measures.

-You will not receive unsolicited paper or electronic mail as a result of sending us any personal information while using our website, unless you have given us permission to do this.
+You will not receive unsolicited paper or electronic mail as a result of sending us any personal data while using our website, unless you have given us permission to do this.

 We do not pass personal data to third parties for marketing, sales or any other commercial purposes without your prior explicit consent.

-If we have to share your information externally, we require any third party to comply with the principles of the Data Protection Act 1998 and any successor legislation, and our procedures and instructions, when they use your information on our behalf.
+If we have to share your personal data externally, we require any third party to comply with the principles of data protection legislation, and our procedures and instructions, when they use your information on our behalf.

 Use of your NHS Number in Adult Social Care